Kalidasa Sanskrit Akademi

 Programmes includes the presentation of Classical as well as Modern Indian Plays and Writings composed in classical and folk dance forms.
 Besides, artist of the highest repute of Indian Classical Dance and Vocal recital as well as instrumental music, join festival on the concluding days.

-Kalidasa Academy organize such a multi-dimensional activity throughout the year which includes the academic programme based on Vedas, Vedangas, Ancient Indian Philosophy and other traditional shastras.
-Kalidasa Academy and its Sanskrit Prabhag (The former M.P.
-Sanskrit Academy) organize such programme of highest academic merit in-order to propagate and preserve the Indian Shastric and literary tradition.
+Kalidasa Akademi organize such a multi-dimensional activity throughout the year which includes the academic programme based on Vedas, Vedangas, Ancient Indian Philosophy and other traditional shastras.
+Kalidasa Akademi and its Sanskrit Prabhag (The former M.P.
+Sanskrit Akademi) organize such programme of highest academic merit in-order to propagate and preserve the Indian Shastric and literary tradition.

 A programme of spiritual music is being organized under ‘Nandi’ for the last Ten years on the eve of inaugural day of Kalidasa Samaroha.
 The Great Master like Ms. Anuradha Paudwal, Shri Anoop Jalota, Shri Baljeet Singh, Pt.
 Chhannulal Mishra has presented their effective performance in ‘Nandi’ along with this the worship of Garhkalika, the Goddess of Great Poet and the recitation of Sanskrit Strota is also a part of Nandi.